Mira0507/uniprot_api/README.md

 [1] 0
 ```

-My analysis resulted in finding one missing value out of 2795 Uniprot IDs.
-It was "Q80TK0", which has been merged into "D3YUB6" according to the Uniprot.
-You can make a decision about how to impute this missing value, which is out of scope in this demonstration.
+During my analysis, I encountered one missing value out of 2795 UniProt IDs.
+The missing value belonged to "Q80TK0", which has been merged into "D3YUB6" according to UniProt.
+Imputing this missing value is a decision that falls outside the scope of this demonstration, and you can decide how to handle it based on your specific requirements.

 I've created [a demo script](https://github.com/Mira0507/uniprot_api/blob/main/api_demo.Rmd) in R along with [an input file](https://github.com/Mira0507/uniprot_api/blob/main/uniprot_input_demo.txt).
-Hope they're useful for someone who are interested in this demonstration.
+Hope they're useful for someone who is interested in this demonstration.